jallanxjallan/onemanairforce/adaptation/outline.md

-**Landing At Cilotok - 08 June 1947**:  Bob Freeberg lands  his unmarked Dakota cargo plane on remote Cilotok beach in southwest  Java.
-As soldiers approach the airplane, guns ready, he shouts out the  only Indonesian words he knows, "Captain Petit Muharto".
+**On 08 June 1947**:  Bob Freeberg lands his war-surplus Dakota cargo plane on remote Cilotok beach in southwest  Java.
+As soldiers approach the airplane, guns ready, he shouts  the only Indonesian words he knows, "Captain Petit Muharto".

-**Birth of RI-002 - 28 June 1988**:  American freelance journalist Cameron Bishop interviews retired Air Force Major Petit  Muharto at his home in Jakarta about his experiences with Bob Freeberg.
-Muharto begins with the surprising message he received at Maguwo air base reporting that a foreign pilot was asking for him.
-Muharto flies to the location, discovering that Freeberg is the pilot of a blockade run he had organzied some weeks before.
+**On 28 June 1988**:  American freelance journalist Cameron Bishop interviews retired Air Force Major Petit Muharto at his home in Jakarta about his as co-pilot on blockade runs with Bob Freeberg.
+Muharto begins with the surprising message he received at Maguwo air base reporting that a foreign pilot had landed on a beach and was asking for him.
+Muharto flies to the location, discovering that Freeberg is the pilot of a blockade run he had organzied some weeks previously.
 Muharto draws on the revolutionary furor of the locals to construct a bamboo runway and the Dakota takes off and flies to Jogja.

 In Jogja, Muharto's commander, Suryadarma, contracts Freeberg to fly a load of high-value quinine and vanilla to Manila, returning with much-needed vehicle parts and medicines.
 As the war-surplus Dakota has not yet been registered, Muharto suggests they paint the numbers RI-002 on the tail to forestall problems with aviation authorities.